-The values in science debate has shifted ground, from arguments for and against the ideal of value-free science, to detailed arguments about normative guidance for value-laden science.
 In this book, I offer an approach which I call “the ideal of moral imagination.”
 This ideal emphasizes the role of imagination in value judgment, and the positive role that value judgment plays in science.
 I contrast this ideal with other approaches in the contemporary debate that are beset with a variety of problems.
-Contemporary accounts fail to specify what values are and what good value judgment consists in, or they presuppose untenable, simplicitic, or non-cognitivist views about values and value judgments.
+Contemporary accounts fail to adequately specify what values are and what good value judgment consists in, or they presuppose untenable, simplicitic, or non-cognitivist views about values and value judgments.
 Many contemporary accounts of values in science are incompatible with our best understanding of the nature of scientific practice from the philosophy, cognitive studies, and social studies of scientific practice.
-Some of these accounts posit absolute or dogmatic criteria for “good science,” and compliance with such is liable to block the road of inquiry.
+Some of these accounts posit absolute criteria for “good science,” and compliance with such is liable to block the road of inquiry.

-The basic ideas behind the project are (1) that the scientific quest for knowledge and the ethical quest for a good life and a just society are deeply interrelated pursuits, ultimately inextricable from one another; (2) that scientific inquiry involves a series of interlocking, contingent, and open choices, which can only be resolved intelligently and responsibly through a process of value judgment; and, (3) that “responsible conduct of research” should be a process not merely of compliance with prior given principles or edicts, but should involve the creative exploration of the meaning and consequences of decisions made in the course of scientific inquiry.
+The basic motivations behind the project are three ideas: (1) that the scientific quest for knowledge and the ethical quest for a good life and a just society are deeply interrelated pursuits, ultimately inextricable from one another; (2) that scientific inquiry involves a series of contingent moments that can be rendered as open choices and which can only be resolved intelligently and responsibly through a process of value judgment; and, (3) that “responsible conduct of research” should be a process not merely of compliance with prior given principles or edicts, but should involve the creative exploration of the meaning and consequences of decisions made in the course of scientific inquiry.

 Projected Table of Contents